 - Teen Genius: Although his exact age is unknown, Wendolo is the leader of the Inspectors and has his older brother Mekibos serving under him.

-- The Dragon: Claims... wait, scratch that...
-Insists that he's the direct superior of Mekibos, Sikalog and Aguija.
-It might be true, but it comes across as hot gas more than anything else; Mekibos is obviously the brains of the 4.
+- The Dragon: Claims...wait, scratch that..insists he's the direct superior of Mekibos, Sikalog and Aguija.
+It might be true, especially when taking the Galgau's appearance into consideration, but it comes across as hot gas more than anything else since Mekibos is obviously the brains behind their operations.

 - Anti-Villain: His continuous battles against the Earthlings slowly convinces him they are not as primitive, nor dishonorable, as they were seen.
 Realizing there was never a need to "inspect" humanity, Mekibos returns to Wendolo and attempts to persuade his brother to stand down; unfortunately, Wendolo refuses to put aside differences.
 Before he can escape, Mekibos had the teleportation system rigged in the Dikastis, yet Wendolo himself had the Graterkin rendered immovable and finished him off.

-- Back from the Dead: Found by the Zuvorg Alliance and turned into a cyborg, even repairing the Graterkin.
-Mekibos returns to Earth in Super Robot Wars 4 and the Second Original Generation to warn humanity about Zezenan's plans to destroy them without the Zuvorg Council's approval.
-Exclusively in the latter game, he becomes a playable character.
+- Back from the Dead: Found by the Zuvorg Alliance and turned into a Cyborg, even repairing the Graterkin.
+Mekibos returns to Earth in 4 and the Second Original Generation to warn humanity about Zezenan's plans to destroy them without the Zuvorg Council's approval.
+Exclusively in the latter game, Mekibos is Promoted to Playable.